0ph3/0ph3.github.io/_posts/2024-01-08-HTB-Authority.md

           3238343230333633350a646664396565633037333431626163306531336336326665316430613566
           3764
 ```
+The values we are after seem to be contained in an encrypted Ansible vault.
+To extract the contents of these vaults, we need to find the secret used to encrypt them
-The values we are after seem to be encrypted Ansible vault secrets.
-We can try to crack these values using [hashcat](https://hashcat.net/hashcat/) but first we must convert the encrypted blobs into a format hashcat can recognize by using the ```ansible2john``` tool.
+We can use the ```ansible2john.py``` tool to convert the encrypted blobs into a hash format [hashcat](https://hashcat.net/hashcat/) can use to crack the secret.
 We will start by making sure we place each vault into its own file.
 ```console
 0ph3@parrot~$ #ls
 ldap_admin_password  pwm_admin_login  pwm_admin_password